Western Australia Trip. Day 3: Fremantle

 After exploring the prison for more than 2 hours, we headed over to Fremantle Market.
 This market has been around since 1897 and offers a mix of local produce, crafts, and food stalls.
 The market is housed in charming Victorian buildings that were restored in 1975.
 As we wandered through, we found everything from handmade jewelry to fresh fruits and vegetables.

 We loved sampling various snacks while shopping—there are plenty of options!
-The atmosphere is lively with street performers adding to the fun vibe.
+The atmosphere is lively, with street performers adding to the fun vibe.
 It’s an excellent place for families; kids can enjoy treats while adults shop or browse unique items.

 I really loved the facade